 The procedures to be used by the NYISO and PJM for the determination of future impairments shall be in accordance with:

-The PJM Regional Transmission Expansion Planning Process;
+The PJM Regional Transmission Expansion Planning Process, as revised from time to time;

-The NYISO Comprehensive Reliability Planning Process; and
+The NYISO Comprehensive Reliability Planning Process, as revised from time to time; and

-The Northeast ISO/RTO Planning Coordination Protocol executed by PJM, the NYISO and ISO-New England Inc.
+The Northeast ISO/RTO Planning Coordination Protocol executed by PJM, the NYISO and ISO-New England Inc., as revised from time to time.

 The Northeast ISO/RTO Planning Coordination Protocol contains provisions for the coordination of interconnection requests received by one ISO/RTO that have the potential to cause impacts on an adjacent ISO/RTO to include the handling of firm transmission service.